Death Penalty

 2. Moral problems for capital punishment:

-Answer: even if the death penalty were inherently discriminatory (which it isn’t), as long as imposed only on the guilty it would be morally justified: unequal justice is still justice.
-Because we fall short of perfection we should not renounce the good.
+· Even if the death penalty were inherently discriminatory (which it isn’t), as long as imposed only on the guilty it would be morally justified: unequal justice is still justice.

 Answer: society foresees but does not intend the execution of the innocent.
 For example, driving trucks produces innocent deaths, but it would be absurd to forbid state-owned trucks from circulating.